What is a weed? It is a wild plant that bother you, because it grows and

 Root, Hedge Garlic, Sauce-alone, Jack-in-the-bush,

-Penny Hedge, Poor Man's Mustard.
-(Alliaria petiolata of Alliaria
+Penny Hedge, Poor Man's Mustard (Alliaria petiolata or Alliaria

 A species with many names.
 When you crush the leaves, they smell like